-From pre-school, when the students receive their school email addresses and begin using Google Classroom, all students and their parents sign ISR's Educational Technology Responsible Use Guidelines.
+When the students receive their school email addresses and begin using Google Classroom, all students and their parents sign ISR's Educational Technology Responsible Use Guidelines.
 The school may restrict, suspend or terminate any user's access to the school's technology systems and network for not respecting these guidelines.

-Urgent Messages
+Urgent messages

 Our teachers' priority is to work with students and they might not be able to check emails until the end of the school day.
-If an urgent message has to be sent during the school day, please send it to the homeroom teacher and the principal, stating the matter of urgency.
-If you do not receive confirmation that the message is received, please call the principal's office +371 67893639.
+If an urgent message has to be sent during the school day, please send it to the homeroom teacher and the PYP Coordinator, stating the matter of urgency.
+If you do not receive confirmation that the message is received, please call the PYP Coordinator's office +371 6789 3639 or the School Nurse Mrs. Sarmite +371 2844 4829.

 There is no mobile/cell phone use for the Primary students during the school day!
-If a student needs to contact a parent/guardian for any reason during the school day, s/he may do so using the principal's phone.
+If a student needs to contact a parent/guardian for any reason during the school day, s/he may do so using the PYP coordinator's phone.